remy/remysharp.com/public/drafts/muddling-my-way-through-real-time.md

 *On demand* and *real time* is a normal part of the world we live in today.
 And if you can't handle the pressure, your visitor will likely head off elsewhere.

+---

+This is my write up of the talk I've given on the subject.
+[Slides are also available](https://speakerdeck.com/rem/muddling-my-way-through-real-time) - though do not include much information on their own.

 <!--more-->

 ![Muddling your way in real time](/images/muddling-in-real-time-cover.gif)